Corydalis (Lutea) (kor-ID-ah-liss LOO-tee-ah)

 Propogation/Transplanting: Sometimes self seeds.
 Seedlings that appear may be easily moved in early spring while small.
 Although it self-seeds readily, yellow corydalis is not easy to germinate indoors due to its complex dormancy requirements.
 To germinate the seeds, sow them in a moist potting medium, then place them in a plastic bag and keep at room temperature (approximately 70ºF) for six weeks.
 Move the seeds to near freezing conditions (28 to 38ºF) for six to eight weeks, then return to cool conditions (50 to 60ºF).
 If there is no germination after several weeks, repeat the heating and cooling steps a second time.
 Established plants often do not perform well if moved.
 If you do transplant yellow corydalis, plants will require extra watering and will often struggle for the remainder of the season.
 Yellow corydalis plants are also not easily divided, but divisions can be made in early spring.

-Garden Tips: Considered a classic cottage garden plant, this adaptable species is suitable for borders, rock, cottage and woodland gardens.
-It tolerates most well-drained soils in full sun to partial shade.
-Grows and spreads slowly.
-Good for planting on a rock wall or slope, or as underplanting with spring-blooming blue Grape Hyacinths.
+Notes/Gardening Tips: Considered a classic cottage garden plant, this adaptable species is suitable for borders, rock, cottage and woodland gardens.
+It is a good filler and may naturalize.
+Good for planting on a rock wall or slope.
 It can be extremely attractive when used to edge borders or walkways.
-In rock gardens, cottage and woodland gardens, it is a good filler and may naturalize.
 It will grow well in stone walls in cool conditions.
-Yellow corydalis combines well with bleeding heart (Dicentra spectabilis), lady’s mantle (Alchemilla mollis), lungwort (Pulmonaria spp.), foam flower (Tiarella spp.), hosta (Hosta spp.), leopard plant (Ligularia spp.), and many other perennials in a shade garden.
-Try yellow corydalis in sunny areas under taller plants like peonies (Paeonia spp.) or daylilies (Hemerocallis spp.).
+Yellow corydalis combines well with bleeding heart (Dicentra spectabilis), lady’s mantle (Alchemilla mollis), lungwort (Pulmonaria spp.), foam flower (Tiarella spp.), hosta (Hosta spp.), leopard plant (Ligularia spp.), and many other perennials in a shade garden, or in sunny areas under taller plants like peonies (Paeonia spp.) or daylilies (Hemerocallis spp.), or as underplanting with spring-blooming blue Grape Hyacinths .